pp1230/LLMGPUMemEstimator/README.md

 # LLMGPUMemEstimator
 The GPU RAM Estimator provides a simple tool for estimating GPU memory occupation during training and inference.
+This tool is suitable for GPT-type models based on transformers.
 ## Estimator
 ### Params define
 a number of attention heads